Compyx/bdp6/README.md

 ## building

-Building requires GNU Make and 64tass.
+Building requires GNU Make and 64tass (2262 is the version I used last)